Nagaraj-U/Tensorflow-Quizzler/README.md

 Serving MNIST digit classification model to website through Tensorflow.js

-Using OpenCV in python to recognize digits in a scanned page of handwritten digits
+RealTime DigitRecognition built with Tensorflow and OpenCV in python to recognize digit written in canvas.

-RealTime DigitRecognition using Convolutional Neural Network(CNN) with keras.